isomerpages/mlaw-corp/news/speeches/_posts/2020-02-28-Response-Speech-by-Senior-Minister-of-State-for-Law-Edwin-Tong-at-the-Committee-of-Supply-Debate-2020-(Attorney's-General-Chambers).md

 </ol>

 <ol start="10">
-<li>10.
-These safeguards are important.
+<li>These safeguards are important.
 But they alone cannot maintain public trust.
 The Attorney-General’s actions are also important.
 Attorney-General Lucien Wong recently said that the Attorney-General’s independence “is enshrined in the Constitution and is an established rule of practice within Chambers” (Singapore Law Review Lecture 2017).
 The Attorney-General has also not shied away from prosecuting individuals who may be well-connected or hold high positions.
 Some examples are as follows:</li>
 </ol>
 <ul style="list-style-type:disc;">
 <li>A Minister of State</li>